-This B&B is situated in a listed building that dates back to 1673 and is 6 minutes’ walk from the market square.
-The B&B offers stylish rooms that are individually themed and comfortably furnished.
-Lady Jane also features a wine cellar that can be visited for tasting or just for fun.
-Book Now
+This B&B is housed in a listed building dating back to 1673 in the old town.
+Rooms are individually themed and comfortably furnished.
+You’ll find an onsite wine cellar that can be visited for tasting.

 House of Bruges

-Centrally located in the historical centre of Bruges just 200 m from the market square, restaurants and bar.
+Located in the historical centre of Bruges close to the market square.
 This baroque guest-house offers bright rooms with a high ceiling and large windows, a private bathroom, free WiFi and a TV.
-Book Now

 Hotel Van Cleef

-Location just a 5 minute walk from the market square, this luxurious hotel offers air-conditioned suites with a spa bath and flat-screen TV.
+Located minutes walk from the market square, this luxurious hotel offers air-conditioned suites with a spa bath.
 It features free Wi-Fi and a tea room with a canal-side terrace.
-Rooms also include a comfortable seating area with a minibar.
-Book Now

 PIN THIS FOR LATER!